3D Temperature Mapping of Solar Photospheric Fine Structure Using Ca II H Filtergrams: Setup and observations

-The present data are from a single scan consisting of 91 images per camera with the tunable filter camera scanning seven wavelengths in the \ion{Ca}{ii}~H blue wing plus line core (13 images per tunable filter wavelength).
-The scanned wavelengths and different filter position properties are listed in Table \ref{table:1}.
-The exposure time was 8 ms with the full scan taking 9.7 seconds.
+The present data are from a single scan, which consists of 91 images per camera with the tunable filter camera scanning seven wavelengths in the \ion{Ca}{ii}~H blue wing plus line core (13 images per tunable filter wavelength).
+The scanned wavelengths and different filter-position properties are listed in Table \ref{table:1}.
+The exposure time was 8 ms, with the full scan taking 9.7 seconds.